• Home

 • Take the certification exams for teachers in your state, and apply for a license if necessary.

-• Get a master’s, specialist’s, or doctorate degree in curriculum and instruction, instructional technology, or a similar field.
+• Get a master’s, specialist’s, or doctorate in curriculum and instruction, instructional technology, or a similar field.

 • Take the test for educational/instructional technology licensing in your state, and if required, obtain an endorsement.